 #2.
 Fake it till you make it

-Not all are born equal when it comes to networking skills.
+Not all are born equal when it comes to interpersonal skills such as networking skills.
 It’s a fact of life that extroverts are much better at immediately connecting with people while introverts often may have to overcome themselves just to stick out their hand and introduce themselves.
 The good news is that if you belong to the latter, you too can become a great networker.

 The secret is “fake it till you make it”.
 While this may sound like a worn out cliché it’s still good advice.
 If you start out by pretending you’re feeling confident, you’ll eventually start actually feeling more confident.
 Remember, no one can see that you’re faking it.